malinacoin/Harmonia/README.md

 ## 🚀 Features

-* **Safe To Use** Harmonia doesnt interfere with the client itself so its safe to use
+* **Safe To Use** Harmonia doesnt interfere with the client itself so its safe to use.
-* **Fast** Harmonia is one of the fastest utility tools for LoL when it comes to auto accept and auto pick
+* **Fast** Harmonia is one of the fastest utility tools for LoL when it comes to auto accept and auto pick.
-* **Always Updated** Harmonia is checking the updates at start and auto updates when there is new one
+* **Always Updated** Harmonia is checking the updates at start and auto updates when there is new one.

 ## ⚙️ Usage